preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 Time to **Hello from Omnia Fx**.

-This is a simple extension that includes a client-side component to display `Hello from Omnia Fx` text
+In this part of tutorial, you will create a simple extension that includes a client-side component to display `Hello from Omnia Fx` text then run it locally

-In this sample, you will also learn how to run extension locally

->Tip: Please make sure you've been through [Getting Started](https://github.com/preciofishbone/OmniaFx/tree/master/docs/tutorials/getting-started)
+>Tip: Please make sure you've been through [Getting Started](../getting-started)

 >Note: Please make sure no white space in relevant folder names